Wasif-khan19/Learning/README.md

-we are learning full stack here
+we are just learning here and doing practice on STACKBLITZ

-1. DOM document object model